 What You Need to Know about Drug Rehab

 The nation’s opioid crisis continues to destroy and claim lives as ever-increasing numbers abuse prescription painkillers and other highly addictive substances.
 Alcohol abuse is widespread, with the rate of Alcohol Use Disorder increasing among certain demographics.
-Benzodiazepines, like Xanax and Valium, are commonly abused in what many medical professionals are referring to as a hidden epidemic.
+Benzodiazepines are commonly abused in what many medical professionals are referring to as a hidden epidemic.
 All of these substances present serious health risks to users, including the possibility of overdose, the physical decay wrought by heroin, the cognitive decline of alcoholism, or the severe withdrawal symptoms of benzodiazepine dependence.

-Today, it is not just an opioid crisis we have on our hands; it’s a drug crisis.
-While many try to quit and live a life of lifelong sobriety on their own, few make it.
+Today, it is not just an opioid crisis we have on our hands; it’s an addiction crisis.
+While many try to quit on their own and live a life of sobriety, few make it.
 The only proven effective defense is drug rehab.
 If you or a loved one has a drug addiction, this is what you should know about drug rehab.

 Why People Need Drug Rehab